Classic Marshmallow Sweet Potato Casserole

 As I mentioned, I used my favorite Sweet Potato Casserole recipe as the base, and then added marshmallows.
 If it ain’t broke, don’t fix it!

-Step 2: Then, add the cooked sweet potatoes to a large bowl along with the eggs, butter, milk, brown sugar, granulated sugar, vanilla, salt, nutmeg, and cinnamon.
+2. Add the drained sweet potatoes to a large bowl along with the eggs, butter, milk, brown sugar, granulated sugar, vanilla, salt, nutmeg, and cinnamon.
+Transfer the sweet potato mixture to a greased 9ร—13-inch casserole dish.
+Set aside.

-Step 4: Now you can move onto making the sweet potato casserole topping by melting the butter, then using a fork, toss it with brown sugar, flour, and salt.
-You’re looking for the mixture to take on a crumbly texture.
+3. Prepare the topping by melting the butter, then using a fork, toss it with brown sugar, flour, and salt.
+Add the pecans last.

-Step 5: Gently toss in the pecans, and then sprinkle the pecan crumble topping over the sweet potatoes in your baking dish.
+4. Sprinkle the topping over the sweet potatoes in your baking dish.

 Make-Ahead Instructions